-Overcoming Imposter Syndrome When Writing Your Book
+Overcoming Impostor Syndrome When Writing Your Book

 You are not alone if you struggle with self-doubt as you write your book.